GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

 In this task you will add a dialog to handle the Intent you just created and call the *Azure Search* service.

 1. Open the solution you've obtained from the previous exercise.
-Alternatively, you can use [this](./exercise3-LuisDialog) solutions as a started point.
+Alternatively, you can use [this](./exercise3-LuisDialog) solution as a starting point.
 If you do so, replace the **LuisModel attribute** in the `RootDialog` with your own `modelID` and `subscriptionKey`.

-1. In order to use the *Azure Search* service created in the previous steps you have to add the following app settings in the `Web.config` replacing the `{Azure Search account name}` and `{Azure Search query key}` with yours.
+1. In order to use the *Azure Search* service created in the previous steps you have to add the following app settings in the `Web.config` replacing the `{Azure Search account name}` and `{Azure Search query key}` placholders.

     ``` xml
     ...